For this Southern-inspired dish, Elliot gives pork tenderloin incredible flavor with a quick brine in sweet tea and aromatic spices.

 In a large bowl, mix 1 tablespoon of the sugar with 1 tablespoon of water until the sugar has dissolved.
 Add the vinegar and jalapeño and let stand for 10 minutes.
 Remove and discard the jalapeño.
 Add the watermelon to the bowl, toss to coat and let stand for 1 hour, tossing occasionally.
 Drain the watermelon and season with salt.

-the remaining 1⁄2 cup of sugar and the cardamom, peppercorns, coriander seeds, tea bag and 2 quarts of water.
+Meanwhile, in a large saucepan, combine the 1 cup of salt with the remaining 1⁄2 cup of sugar and the cardamom, peppercorns, coriander seeds, tea bag and 2 quarts of water.
 Bring to a simmer.
 Strain the brine into a large heatproof bowl and let cool completely.
 Immerse the pork tenderloins in the brine and let stand at room temperature for 45 minutes.
 Rinse the pork and pat dry.

 Preheat the oven to 375°.
 In a large ovenproof skillet, heat the olive oil.
 Add the pork and cook on all sides until golden brown, about 5 minutes.
 Transfer the pork to the oven and roast for about 15 minutes, until an instant-read thermometer inserted in the thickest part of the meat registers 150°.
 Let the pork rest for 15 minutes.